digital-asset/daml/docs/source/daml/intro/2_DamlScript.rst

   :start-after: -- TOKEN_TEST_2_BEGIN
   :end-before: -- TOKEN_TEST_2_END

-``submitMustFail`` never has an impact on the ledger so the resulting tabular script view just shows the two Tokens resulting from the successful ``submit`` statements.
+``submitMustFail`` never has an impact on the ledger so the resulting tabular script view just shows the two tokens resulting from the successful ``submit`` statements.
 Note the new column for Bob as well as the visibilities.
-Alice and Bob cannot see each others' Tokens.
+Alice and Bob cannot see each others' tokens.

 .. _archiving: